Have you just purchased a new dryer and wondering the dryer wire size it needs to have? Take it from the electricians who know.

 One can buy a 10 gauge 3 conductor 10/3 ground nmd90 coil and would only require a few well placed studs, a couple of wall anchors and a 10 amp circuit breaker.
 One would also need to have knowledge of how tie the power into the electrical panel and you may need to remove dryer appliances to allow adequate room for running the wet/dryer inside the garage/ house.
 You can certainly purchase one online.

-You can definitely install the dryer and hook up the venting but we don mot recommend to do the wiring yourself.
+One can definitely install the dryer and hook up the venting but we do not recommend to do the wiring yourself.
 You should always consult in your local licensed electrician for that especially to make sure they run the correct dryer wire size.

 FOR MORE ON THE PRODUCTS WE RECOMMEND